mmattel/Antora-Asciidoc-Extensions/antora/Create Elastic Search Index/README.md

 # Create an Elastic Search Index

-This extension creates an Elastic Search index.
+This extension creates an Elastic Search index and makes it usable for searching.

+Note, the ES server setup is NOT described here!

 For details see\
 doc.owncloud.com,\